PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-07 04:23:53
+Last updated: 2024-04-07 04:24:27
-Random Quote: The past is always with us, Tyler.
-Now, you can try and run away but it's always there. - Rendell Locke
+Random Quote: Sometimes distance is the only way to find peace.
+So you can heal your wound. - Berlin